brad-hobbswd/no-weapon/README.md

 ## Independent Literary Tribute
 This publication is an independent work of Christian literature, commentary, appreciation, and historical reflection inspired by the enduring ministry and cultural influence of Fred Hammond's *"No Weapon."*
 It is **not sponsored by, endorsed by, authorized by, or affiliated with Fred Hammond, his management, music publisher, record label, or any associated organization.**
-References to artist names, song titles, and publicly recognized works are included solely for purposes of literary discussion, scholarship, criticism, education, and appreciation.
+References to artist names, song titles, and publicly recognized works are included solely for literary discussion, scholarship, criticism, education, and appreciation.
 ---
 ## Copyright
 Copyright © 2026 Bradley Hobbs.
 All original literary content, manuscript text, commentary, essays, website design, and page layout are protected under applicable copyright law.
 ---
 ## Support the Author
-If this manuscript has encouraged or inspired you and you would like to support future Christian literary projects, you may do so through the links available on the website.
+If this manuscript has encouraged or inspired you and you would like to support future Christian literary projects, support options are available on the live website.
-Your encouragement and support help make future books and ministry resources possible.
+Your encouragement helps make future books and ministry resources possible.
 ---
 ## Author
 **Bradley Hobbs**